coinlegit/py-crypto-params/docs/index.rst

 Last but not least, *AJAX call* contains a lot of information and, if unprotected, they can easily looped to obtain all their contents.

-How to prevent this flaws?
+How to prevent these flaws?
 Maybe if the query string or the data is encrypted a lot of those scripts will not work...

 How it works